banderson20/pandas-challenge/README.md

 # pandas-challenge

-My code is the the PyCitySchools_starter files in the PyCitySchool
+My code is the the PyCitySchools_starter files in the PyCitySchool/Starter File